 Universities and community colleges award degrees at varying levels, from associate's degrees to doctoral degrees.
 When comparing different degrees, students can consider which program best fits their career goals and academic interests.

-There are four major categories of degrees available for postsecondary students: associate, bachelor's, master's and doctoral degrees.
+There are four major categories of degrees available for postsecondary students: associate, bachelor's, master's, and doctoral degrees.
 Earning one of these degrees can take 2-8 years, depending on the level of the degree and field of study.
-Graduate-level programs may require students to complete one or more undergraduate programs prior to enrollment.
+Graduate-level university degrees may require students to complete one or more undergraduate programs prior to enrollment.

 Completing an associate degree program may qualify graduates to enter the workforce.
 Transferable associate degree programs cover the general education requirements needed to continue a student's education at a 4-year university.
 The most common degrees available at the associate level include the following: